assetmanagementchain/mathematics-open-problems/Erdős Problem #1/CITATION.md

 ## Attribution & Usage Notes

-- This repository presents original structural methods and reduction operators authored by Xu Robert (2025).
+- This repository presents original structural methods and reduction operators authored by Xu Xin (2025).
 - You are free to fork and use the repository under the terms of the LICENSE file.
 - If you publish results that rely materially on ideas from this repository (proof architecture, operators, or reductions), please include an explicit acknowledgement and citation.